Islam in Myanmar: Pathi and Panthays

 Myanmar Muslims were sometimes called Pathi, and Chinese Muslims are called Panthay.
-Native Burmese Muslim reverts were sometimes called Pathi, a name believed to be derived as a distortion of the Persian word "Parsi".
+Native Burmese Muslim Converts were sometimes called Pathi, a name believed to be derived as a distortion of the Persian word "Parsi".
 Many settlements in the southern region of Myanmar were noted for their Muslim populations.
 There is some assumption amongst Pathi that the city of Pathein is named after its high Pathi population.
 Some also trace it a purported Muslim Indian king who ruled the city in the 13th century.
-However, etymologists typically trace the name to Old Mon "Kusimanagara" shorterned to "Kuthen" from the Kalyani Inscriptions.
+However, etymologists typically trace the name to Old Mon "Kusimanagara" shortened to "Kuthen" from the Kalyani Inscriptions.
 And coincidentally, Pathein is still famous for Pathein halawa, a traditional Myanmar snack inherited from northern Indian Muslim related to halwa.

 Persian Muslims arrived in northern Burma on the border with the Chinese region of Yunnan as recorded in the Chronicles of China in 860 AD.
 Burma's contacts with Islam via Yunnan go back to Nasiruddin, the commander of the first Mongol invasion of Burma in 1277.
 In the 19th century, the broadminded King Mindon of Mandalay permitted the Chinese Muslims known as Panthays to build a mosque in Mandalay.
 The mosque received donations from Sultan Du Wenxiu of the Pingnan Sultanate in Yunnan and was supervised by one of his colonels.
 It signifies the beginning of the first Panthay Jama'at (Congregation) in the Mandalay Empire.